 Fortunately, the C-5’s first foray outside of the USA that same month was markedly more successful, completing a 10 day tour with stops at Hawaii, Guam, the Philippines, Vietnam, Japan and Alaska before returning to Charleston.

-Equally, its inaugural trip to Europe, where it made visits to Germany, the United Kingdom, and Spain, and was toured by more than 27,600 people, was considered an “unqualified success” by MAC officials.
+Equally, its inaugural trip to Europe, where it made visits to Germany, the United Kingdom, and Spain, the plane was toured by more than 27,600 people .
+The whole undertaking was considered an “unqualified success” by MAC officials.

 The C-5 was met with even more acclaim in August 1970, flying a non-stop 20.5 hour flight which was its longest operation to date, and was followed by another impressive achievement in May 1971, when it landed at Asuncion, Paraguay for the Inter-American Air Force Chiefs Conference hosted by the Paraguayan Air Force, marking its first ever touchdown in the southern hemisphere.